 Contrary to popular belief, a good posture does not mean keeping your spine totally straight.
 I used to have that misconception and it deterred me from keeping a good posture since it was just so tiring having to keep my back so straight all the time.
 If you feel it is exhausting whenever you try to maintain a good posture, it’s probably because you are trying to keep your back fully straight.
 Trying to keep your back/spine fully straight is actually as detrimental to your back as a slouched posture.
 By constantly tightening your back muscles, you end up straining it in the process.

 A good posture means maintaining the two natural curves at your back – (1) the concave curve from base of your head to your shoulders and (2) the concave curve from your upper back to the base of your spine.
 It’s like the shape of 2 C’s on your back.
-Refer to the image on this page for an illustration.
+Refer to left-most posture below:

 When you are in the right posture, it should feel almost effortless to maintain the position.
 When you stand, your weight of your body should be evenly distributed across the balls of feet (not the heels or the front).